Pedagogical Research Grants to Study Correlates of Quantitative Reasoning Proficiency at Carleton

 Little research has been done to understand the development of quantitative reasoning proficiency.
 Are there particular classes which foster QR proficiency?
 Is a single QR-rich course sufficient or are many QR experiences required for noticeable growth?
 Are there differences in achievement across demographic groups?
 None of these questions are well studied.

 With support from the National Science Foundation, QuIRK will begin to identify student characteristics that correlate with effective use of QR.
 If you have ideas for interesting research hypotheses, contact Nathan Grawe (ngrawe@carleton.edu).
-In the early part of summer, you will work with Nathan to design a sampling strategy for QuIRK's August assessment of student writing.
-Then in the fall, you will explore the resulting data and write a summary of findings to be submitted to Numeracy, the electronic journal of the National Numeracy Network (or another suitable venue).
+We expected resulting papers to be submitted to Numeracy, the electronic journal of the National Numeracy Network, or another appropriate venue.